Customer Churn: 12 Ways to Stop Churn Immediately

 Finally, how different are you from your competitors?
 What makes you stand out?
 What will your customers lose if they decide to quit?

 Answering these questions will help you define your competitive advantages and then flaunt them more.
 Competitive advantages are like honey that glues your customers to you.
-Analyze what it is that you do better, differently or more innovatively than others.
+Analyze what it is that you do better or what makes you unique.
 Now think – do your customers know about it?

 If not, it might be high time you told them.